eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Deleting Workloads first ensures that the machine which executes the workloads has enough resources to start the new ones.

 Tags:
-- AgentManager
+- RuntimeManager

 Needs:
 - impl
 - utest

-###### Agent Manager updates deleted and added workloads
+###### Agent updates deleted and added workloads
 `swdd~agent-updates-deleted-and-added-workloads~1`

 Status: approved

-The Agent Manager shall request an update of a Workload from the Runtime Adapter if the Workload is in both the list of deleted and added Workloads.
+The RuntimeManager shall request an update of a workload if the workload is in both the list of deleted and added workloads.

 Rationale:
 This is needed to ensure the order of the commands.

 Tags:
-- AgentManager
+- RuntimeManager

 Needs:
 - impl
 - utest

-###### Agent Manager deletes mappings from Workload to Runtime
-`swdd~agent-manager-deletes-workload-runtime-mapping~1`
+###### Agent workload handles update command
+`swdd~agent-workload-obj-update-command~1`

 Status: approved

-When the Ankaios Agent Manager gets an `UpdateWorkload` message with deleted Workloads and the runtime is known, the Agent Manager shall delete the mapping from workload name to runtime name.
+When the WorkloadObject receives a trigger to update the workload, it:
+* stops the old control interface
+* stores the new control interface
+* send a command to the workload task to update the workload

 Tags:
-- AgentManager
-- ParameterStorage
+- WorkloadObject

 Needs:
 - impl
 - utest

-###### Agent Manager deletes Control Interface instance
+###### Agent deletes workload on command from server
-`swdd~agent-manager-deletes-control-interface~1`
+`swdd~agent-deletes-workload~1`

 Status: approved

-When the Ankaios Agent Manager gets an `UpdateWorkload` message with deleted Workloads and the runtime is known, the Agent Manager shall delete the Control Interface instance for that Workload.
+When the Ankaios agent receives an `UpdateWorkload` message with a workload for deletion that is not also listed as added workload, the agent shall trigger a deletion of the workload.

-Comment:
-This action also stops listening and forwarding of commands to and from the Server.

 Tags:
-- AgentManager
-- ParameterStorage
+- RuntimeManager

 Needs:
 - impl
 - utest

-###### Agent Manager forwards deletes Workload calls to Runtime
-`swdd~agent-manager-forwards-delete-workload~2`
+###### Agent workload handles delete command
+`swdd~agent-workload-obj-delete-command~1`

 Status: approved

-When the Ankaios Agent Manager gets an `UpdateWorkload` message with deleted Workloads and the runtime is known, the Agent Manager shall request a deletion of the Workload from the corresponding Runtime Adapter.
+When the WorkloadObject receives a trigger to deletion the workload, it:
+* stops the control interface
+* send a command to the workload task to delete the workload

 Tags:
-- AgentManager
+- WorkloadObject

 Needs:
 - impl